 Cap and Gown Distribution

 Account balance must be under $1000.00 to pick up caps and gowns.

-To commemorate the achievements of our legacy students, a Legacy Family Lunch is held on the Friday before graduation.
+To commemorate the achievements of our legacy students, a Legacy Family Reception is held on the Friday before graduation.
 During this special event, members of the University's administration invite alumni relatives to bestow a special legacy cord upon the graduate, thus welcoming them into the alumni ranks alongside their family members.
-The cord, featuring Barry's colors of red, black & silver, will be worn during the graduation ceremony to designate the graduate’s being part of a Barry legacy family.
-As this event is by invitation-only, all graduates receive an email detailing how legacy students may RSVP.
+The cord, which features Barry's colors of red, black and silver, will be worn during the graduation ceremony to designate the graduate’s being part of a Barry legacy family.
+As this event is by invitation only, all graduates receive an email detailing how to identify as legacy students and to RSVP.
 For more information on special programming offered to legacy students and families during commencement.